nyashamadavo/option-pricing-api/README.md

 The Black76 formula is taken from the following resource, which is used also to validate the input data. https://www.lme.com/en/trading/contract-types/options/black-scholes-76-formula This has been chosen as a sufficient testing example as it is step by step and breaks down the intermediate values clearly.
-Due to time constrain

 The project contains the following files: